 The Yellow House

-The yellow House is a former abandoned house in countryside Estonia that I have been renovating and transforming to a residential space since 2016.
-During the process of renovation I am studying the materials used for its former renovations which has a lot in common with the materials used in any other house renovated during the Soviet era.
+The yellow House is a formerly abandoned house in countryside Estonia that I have been renovating and transforming to a residential space since 2016.
+During the process of renovation I’ve been studying the materials used for its previous renovations which has a lot in common with the materials used in any other house in Baltic region renovated during the Soviet era.
 The house was built in 1925 and renovated in different stages.